 The TVS Apache RTR 200 4V is the most feature-packed 200cc motorcycle one can buy right now and it offers some cool features in the form of LED headlamp, GTT (Glide Through Technology), Dedicated Info / Control Switch, Crash Alert System, a digital display for instrumentation, a slipper clutch, dual-channel ABS, smartphone connectivity, turn-by-turn navigation, lean angle mode, race telemetry, along with some pretty cool race-inspired graphics.

 Out of the three, the TVS Apache asks for Rs.
-1.25 lakh (all prices mentioned are ex-showroom), while the Pulsar 200 NS and the new Hornet 2.0 ask for INR 1.28 lakh and Rs.
+1.25 lakh (all prices mentioned are ex-showroom), while the Bajaj Pulsar 200 NS price is 1.28 lakhs and the new Hornet 2.0 ask for Rs.
 1.26 lakh, respectively.